Vyralmarketing/Escrow/README.md

   5. The Images portion of the settings file control, *you guess it*, the images. `hero_logo_path` is the primary background image, `hero_logo_path` is the logo, and `client_headshot_path` is the headshot for the author that appears in posts and the about page.
 The `hero_background_hex` is the color of the header section.
 This is important because if you're on a slow connection the large hero image might take a while to download so you'll want the browser to pain a background so it appears at least, that it's loading faster, or makes the default white text visible.
 It should be the `$brand` color or preferably a color from the image.

   The images do have some requirements, like the logo should be a png with a transparent background and doesn't need to be larger than 500px wide.
 If you plan ahead it makes the rest of the image gathering easy.
   * open photoshop and export the logo as stated above - 500px and cropped at a squre ratio 1:1
   * Then also save it inside the site root folder as `siteicon.png`.
 This is just for cloudcannon's dashboard.
-    * go to [realfavicongenerator.net](http://realfavicongenerator.net/) and follow the instructions.
+  * Go to [realfavicongenerator.net](http://realfavicongenerator.net/) and follow the instructions.
 It'll ask for an app name about have way down, use the site title.
 For theme colors  use whatever the `$brand` color is.
 When you get to the "favicon generator options" select the second radio button, "I do not want to place favicon..." and input /img/icons/ into the text field.
 Hit the button.
 Download the images and put them into the /img/icons/ folder. overwrite if there is already images in there.
 Copy the html and put it inside the _includes/head.html file.
 It goes at the very bottom just paste over what's already there.

   Then go back to photoshop and export the logo again, this time cropping to the dimensions `375x435` and save out as twittercard.png.
 This is for sharing on social media.